danilocurvelo/imd0030-20242/projects/shortest-paths.md

 {: .deliverable }
 Compare the runtimes across all 5 approaches.
 Are certain algorithms faster than others?
 What might explain the differences?
 How does the choice of `SeamFinder` and the choice of `ShortestPathSolver` affect the runtime?
 Briefly speculate possible implications for algorithm design.

-## Critique and connect

-{: .deliverable }
-Synthesize an idea involving least one of the following 3 articles together with a couple additional sources.
-How do the articles relate to your understanding of the `SeamFinder` interface that we designed?
-How does the author's arguments relate the technology to the distribution of power, benefits, and harms across different people in society?
-What other questions should we ask about the design of our technology?

-Harvard professor Sarah Lewis writes for the NY Times about "[The Racial Bias Built Into Photography](https://www.nytimes.com/2019/04/25/lens/sarah-lewis-racial-bias-photography.html)".

-> Photography is not just a system of calibrating light, but a technology of subjective decisions.
-Light skin became the chemical baseline for film technology, fulfilling the needs of its target dominant market.
-For example, developing color-film technology initially required what was called a Shirley card.
-When you sent off your film to get developed, lab technicians would use the image of a white woman with brown hair named Shirley as the measuring stick against which they calibrated the colors.
-Quality control meant ensuring that Shirley's face looked good.
-It has translated into the color-balancing of digital technology.
-In the mid-1990s, Kodak created a multiracial Shirley Card with three women, one black, one white, and one Asian, and later included a [Latina](https://www.nytimes.com/2019/04/25/lens/sarah-lewis-racial-bias-photography.html#:~:text=and%20later%20included%20a-,Latina,-model%2C%20in%20an) model, in an attempt intended to help camera operators calibrate skin tones.
-These were not adopted by everyone since they coincided with the rise of digital photography.
-The result was film emulsion technology that still carried over the social bias of earlier photographic conventions.

-Though the ubiquity of AI-augmented smartphone camera systems has improved photo quality, inherited bias remains a modern issue for camera designers as "[Google is trying to make its image processing more inclusive](https://www.theverge.com/2021/5/18/22442515/google-camera-app-inclusive-image-equity-skintones)", The Verge reports.
-The history of digital photography raises not only social questions about the chemistry and physics behind photography, but also the people we include (or exclude) in the design process.

-**[Gender Shades](http://gendershades.org/) ([Research Paper](http://proceedings.mlr.press/v81/buolamwini18a/buolamwini18a.pdf))**.
-How well do facial recognition services guess the gender of a face?
-"We evaluate 3 commercial gender classification systems using our dataset and show that darker-skinned females are the most misclassified group (with error rates of up to 34.7%).
-The maximum error rate for lighter-skinned males is 0.8%."

-[**The Efforts to Make Text-Based AI Less Racist and Terrible**](http://the%20efforts%20to%20make%20text-based%20ai%20less%20racist%20and%20terrible/) and [**DALL**](https://openai.com/blog/dall-e/)-[**E**](https://openai.com/blog/dall-e/).
-"Language models like GPT-3 can write poetry, but they often amplify negative stereotypes."
-If a GPT-3 model is then asked to generate images corresponding to text prompts (DALL-E), what kinds of machine bias may result?

-**[Everybody Can Make Deepfakes Now!](https://youtu.be/mUfJOQKdtAk) and [This AI Makes "Audio Deepfakes"](https://youtu.be/VQgYPv8tb6A)**.
-[Deepfakes](https://en.wikipedia.org/wiki/Deepfake) are algorithm-generated images, video, and audio designed to resemble real people.
-"It is important that everyone knows about the fact that we can both perform joint video and audio synthesis for a target subject."